-Following graduation from the Royal College of Art in London (2015), Heo has exhibited and screened her work widely, including at the Contemporary Art Biennial Sesc_Videobrasil, São Paulo; National Museum of Modern and Contemporary Art, Seoul; Jule Collins Smith Museum of Fine Art, Alabama; Total Museum of Contemporary Art, Seoul; Whitechapel Gallery, London; LUX Moving Image, London; Jan van Eyck Academie, Maastricht; and e-flux Video & Film, New York.
+Following graduation from the Royal College of Art in London (2015), Heo has exhibited and screened her work widely, including at the Contemporary Art Biennial Sesc_Videobrasil, São Paulo; National Museum of Modern and Contemporary Art, Seoul; National Asian Culture Center, Gwangju; Whitechapel Gallery, London; LUX Moving Image, London; Jule Collins Smith Museum of Fine Art, Alabama; Doosan Art Center, Seoul; Jan van Eyck Academie, Maastricht; and e-flux Video & Film, New York.

-Heo’s film works are distributed by LUX: https://lux.org.uk/artist/ellie-kyungran-heo.
+Heo’s moving image works are internationally distributed by LUX: https://lux.org.uk/artist/ellie-kyungran-heo.

 Contact: ellie.kyungran@gmail.com